How to Decorate with Gray Wood Floors (Without Making the Room Feel Cold or Flat)

 Now that you’ve got your rug, use it as your guide.
 Pick out three-five colors to repeat in the room:

 Write these down or save them in your phone.
-This is your palette for furniture, pillows, art, and accessories.
+This will be your palette for furniture, pillows, art, and accessories.
 Let this guide every choice moving forward.

 Design Example: Below, you can see how pulling colors from this rug creates an interesting color palette that not only incorporates the gray, but also adds warmer colors for contrast.
 You can mix and match these colors throughout your home.